 Veterinary teams face an ongoing challenge that likely won’t go away any time soon.

 What Is Pet Insurance?

 As with other types of insurance, pet insurance is the transfer of risk to a third party in exchange for paying a premium.
-In other words, you the pet owner are paying a premium to the pet insurance company for them to assume a portion of the risk for your pet’s covered medical expenses.
-Neither you nor the insurance company want your pet to be sick or injured, but by you paying the premium, the pet insurance company is assuming part of the economic risk instead of you.
+In other words, the pet owner is paying a premium to the pet insurance company for them to assume a portion of the risk for your pet’s covered medical expenses.
+Neither you nor the insurance company want your pet to be sick or injured, but by paying the premium, the pet insurance company is assuming a part of the economic risk instead of you.